MagicJinn/Quantum-Things/README.md

 - Fixed Spectre Leaves having their Decay flag set to true when placed.
 - Fixed the Summoning Pendulum being able to capture entities that are targeting you, but are not classified as monsters.
 - Fixed a crash when the Item Filter tried to compare to an empty item stack.
+- Fixed Spectre Energy Injectors accepting infinite energy when confronted with high energy inputs, causing them to eat the energy.

 ## Developing